eclipse-che/che-operator/README.md

 ### Build custom che-operator image

-You can build a custom che-operator image using command in the root of the che-operator project:
+You can build a custom che-operator image using the following command in the root of the che-operator project:

 ```bash
 $ docker build -t ${IMAGE_REGISTRY_HOST}/${IMAGE_REGISTRY_USER_NAME}/che-operator:nightly .